 This press release may contain "forward-looking statements".
 Readers are cautioned that any such statements are not guarantees of future performance and that actual developments or results may vary materially from those in these "forward looking statements".

-To view Figure 1 of the Strange Lake Project Location Map, please visit the following link: http://media3.marketwire.com/docs/quc0813.pdf
+To view Figure 1 - Misery Lake Project Location Map, George River area, Quebec, please visit the following link - http://media3.marketwire.com/docs/quc11119.pdf